 Two papers (GRAD-MATCH and SELCON) accepted to ICML 2021!

 Two papers on rule augmented learning accepted at Findings of ACL 2021 (one short and one long).

 Happy to announce that we have released VISIOCITY, a dataset comprising of long videos for video summarization, and more broadly video understanding!

 Our work on "A Clustering based Selection Framework for Cost Aware and Test-time Feature Elicitation" received Best Paper Honorable Mention at CODS-COMAD 2021!
 Congrats Srijita and Sriraam!

-Will be presenting a tutorial on Combinatorial Approaches for Data, Topic and Feature Selection and Summarization at IJCAI 2020 with Ganesh Ramakrishnan (presented a similar one at ECAI 2020 earlier this year).
+I will be presenting a tutorial on Combinatorial Approaches for Data, Topic and Feature Selection and Summarization at IJCAI 2020 with Ganesh Ramakrishnan (presented a similar one at ECAI 2020 earlier this year).

 Our paper on Data Subset Selection (GLISTER) accepted to AAAI 2021!

-Senior Program Committee (Area Chair) for AAAI 2021
+Senior Program Committee for AAAI 2021

 Selected among the 10% of the Reviewers for NeurIPS 2020